 Why do they do this?

-If you’re a physician, or if you’re married to one, then you know the REAL answer:
+If you’re a physician, then you know the REAL answer:

 Doctors keep a chart on you because you are a Negative Nancy.